FOREX-Trade talk optimism fuels gains in Aussie, yuan

 Sterling adding to its overnight gains after Prime Minister Theresa May announced talks with the opposition Labour party in a bid to break the Brexit deadlock that may lead to a softer departure deal with the EU.

-The euro rose 0.3 percent as the dollar pulled back from its recent highs, touching $1.1240 as the European session got underway.
+The euro rose 0.4 percent as the dollar pulled back from its recent highs, touching $1.1246.
 The single currency had fallen below $1.12 on Tuesday, nearing a 21-month low, as worries over the relative weakness in the euro zone economy sent investors into dollars.

 Central banks have turned more dovish this year as they look to avert an economic slowdown, led by the Federal Reserve.